FulgencioPedre/LearnOpenGL/README.md

 ### 01 - Hello Window
 **Learned Concepts**

--How to initiate a window
+- How to initiate a window
--Diference between GLFW, OpenGL and GLAD
+- Diference between GLFW, OpenGL and GLAD
--How render loops are created and for what
+- How render loops are created and for what
--Frame Buffer Size Callbacks
+- Frame Buffer Size Callbacks

 ### Result
 ![Hello Window](images/hellowindow.png)